interledger/rafiki/docs/admin-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

 Date-time of expiry.
-After this time, the incoming payment will accept further payments made to it.
+After this time, the incoming payment will not accept further payments made to it.

 </td>
 </tr>